 Making predictions is never easy.
 If you don’t have the right KPIs in place to guide your inventory planning, guesswork will always be there, even if you have analytics tools.
 Plus, unpredictable market variations can make the forecasting even more complex.

 2020 was a testament to that very fact.

 Allocating inventory that is stored across multiple locations is challenging.
 Without a suitable inventory tracking system, it’s difficult to know exactly where to allocate your merchandise all the time.

 Plus, storing merchandise in the wrong place could result in added shipping costs and longer wait times for customer order fulfillment.
 A poor picking process will not only reduce productivity, but increase travel times across the whole supply chain.

 - The human component

 Technology is not the whole solution.
-Inventory planning is ultimately controlled by an inventory planner.
+Inventory management planning is ultimately controlled by an inventory planner.
 When the role is taken over by somebody else, there is a lot of historical knowledge that needs to be transmitted to the new person in charge.

 The new planner will initially lack the brand awareness of the outgoing planner and may struggle to understand the historical reasoning behind the current inventory management system.

 And the human component doesn’t just apply to senior staff.
 Even with the best inventory software in tow, if staff aren’t sufficiently trained to use it, your business won’t see the best results possible.

 Poor training impacts management and breeds miscalculation.
 Likewise, poor communication between procurement, production, and quality control departments will ultimately impede efficiency.